j-ew-s/recipes-api/README.md

 ### Running this project

-You can run Receipts-api using 3 differents way.
+You can run recipes-api using 3 differents way.
 The following steps will guide you through the 3 ways to run it :)

 ### 1- Running